Cherwell School: Recent changes

+A notable change to the North site of the Cherwell School is the creation of female only toilets located by the music block - previously only unisex toilets being available.

 The North site has recently undergone construction work, with the extension of the Sixth form common room.
 The original design, to accommodate only 100 pupils in years 12 and 13, became inadequate in recent years for the 300 or more pupils currently in the sixth form.

 The main building work was construction of a new building alongside the existing block, and then removing the internal wall to create a much larger space.
 On the second floor of the structure, the school library has been extended to include quiet study areas, each with computer and desk facilities.

 Notable alumni

 Cherwell School alumni are called Cherwellians: